How to Change Date Format in Pivot Table in Excel

 Method

-Finally, you’ll get the following Pivot Table where the dates are automatically changed from the defined format in the source data.
-The date format in the source dataset is dd-mm-yyyy but in the case of the created Pivot Table it is mm-dd-yyyy.
+You’ll get the following Pivot Table where the dates are automatically changed from the defined format in the source data.
+The date format in the source dataset is dd-mm-yyyy, but in the created Pivot Table it’s mm-dd-yyyy.
+Let’s see how you can change that.

 Method

-1. Using the Format Cells to Change the Date Format in Pivot Table
+Method 1 – Using Format Cells to Change the Date Format in a Pivot Table

 Excel Change Date Format in Pivot Table Using the Format Cells